brucou/2048s/README.md

 - Use gray box testing when its value overweighs its tradeoff.
 100s of UI testing replaced by 100s of pure function testing can be such a case.
 But pick the option not by laziness but because it makes sense vs. the alternative.
   - In the current case, we tested the swipe right algorithm on a pure function rather than an actual game board instrumented through automated tests because of the cost that there is in putting the board in a specific state.
 It is not clear if that is even possible at this stage, given that we haven't developed the game yet so the board can be put in any state through user actions.
   - In a previous case, where we tested the frequency of appearance of 2 and 4 in the initial stage of the game, it was more laziness that took over.
 It was not too much effort to click a hundred times the new game button and collect the initial cells.
 We'll leave it like that though and move on.
+- The tests in this branch are actually way too many.
+I did not follow my own rules to limit complexity of testing.
+Also, I chose to implement the 52 cases by implementing a mini parser, which is not the simplest approach, and unavoidably I made some mistakes in there and wasted some time.
+It is cool to be able to write the expected pattern as [0,0,2a,2a].
+It is also faster than directly having to write 52 tests.
+Still the extra complexity caused bugs.
+Sth to keep in mind for the future.
+If any test have an internal function that must be tested (which is what it was) then test them directly in the test harness.
+- Also once again, I was fooled by AI and failed to find errors in its provided code!
+  Some test inputs will be common to several modules.
+Not always possible to anticipate this, but when that happens, a good idea is to separate the elaboration of test inputs from the tests execution.
+In the same way, most test harnesses allow separating fixtures that could be reused in their own location (can be another file, another function, at the top level of the same file etc.).